First Time on Safari?

 We know.
 The safari world is daunting.
-So many destinations, so many options, such a wide variation in pricing.
+So many destinations, so many options.
+And such a wide variation in pricing.
 It is difficult to know where to start.

-That’s why we believe it’s often easiest to start with a simple phone call where you can ask all sorts of questions and bounce ideas around.
-Obviously, we’re hoping that this website will help.
-But here are a few tips to start…
+That’s why we believe it’s often easiest to start with a simple (no obligation) phone call to us.
+You can ask all sorts of questions and bounce ideas around.
+Obviously, we’re hoping that this website will also help.

 Where to go?